 Under the Federal Food, Drug and Cosmetic Act (FDCA), FDA has jurisdiction over all food labels, except meat, dairy, and egg products.
 FDA food label regulations include requirements concerning mandatory declarations of most information contained on food labels, such as the statement of identity, net quantity, ingredients, Nutrition Facts, allergen risks, and food label claims.
 FDA regulations also permit certain conventional food labels and beverage labels to bear various types of food label claims, such as nutrient content claims, structure or function claims, and health claims, under strictly regulated conditions and requirements.

 On May 20, 2016, the Food and Drug Administration (FDA) published updated Nutrition Facts panel regulations for packaged foods.
+Originally these regulations were to go into effect as early as July 2018; however FDA has extended the compliance date indefinitely.
 The new rules are making the information more pertinent and accessible by: updating the Daily Values for some nutrients based on the latest scientific evidence, emphasizing caloric content, modifying the “Serving size” for many foods to reflect typical eating habits, including “added sugars” as a subcategory of “total sugars,” and replacing the requirement to include Vitamins C and A with Vitamin D and potassium.
 The format and content changes will provide consumers with better and more relevant information about the foods they are purchasing.Get Started Today.

 To comply with FDA food regulation, most food labels and beverage labels must contain Nutrition Facts declarations that conform to very specific requirements related to formatting, nutrient names and amounts, and Percent Daily Value calculations.